sjmisina/stock-analysis/README.md

 ## Overview of Project
 Client has requested an analysis that can be performed on-demand with 12 specific stock tickers in the green energy sector.

-After project was delivered, client wanted to have the flexability cover multiple tickers as needed across the entire stock market.
-This would require most efficient code to minimize runtime of the tool
+After inital project was delivered, client wanted to have the flexability to analyize multiple tickers as needed across the entire stock market.
+This would require more efficient code to minimize runtime of the tool

 ## Results
 The code intitially provided ran on 12 stock tickers and used coding that was quick to provide and would provide analysis in a reasonable elapsed time.